LeadSpend/api-v2/README.md

 "corrections" : ["fakeaddress@gmail.com", "fakeaddress@gmal.com"] }

-*NOTE: the corrections shown above are purely for documentation purpose and may not reflect the behaviour of the corrections module.*
+*NOTE: the corrections shown above are purely for documentation purpose and may not reflect the behavior of the corrections module.*

 C-1.
 FTP SERVICE OVERVIEW